wiz0u/WTelegramClient/FAQ.md

 and give them a Config callback that will select a different session file ;
 for example: `new WTelegram.Client(what => Config(what, "session42"))`

-Also please note that the session files are encrypted with your api_hash, so if you change it, the existing session files can't be read anymore.
+Also please note that the session files are encrypted with your api_hash (or session_key), so if you change it, the existing session files can't be read anymore.
 Your api_id/api_hash represents your application, and shouldn't change with each user account the application will manage.

 <a name="GUI"></a>